The HMRC Valuation Office updates rateable values every three years. This is called a revaluation.

 - appropriate indemnity insurance

-Take great care, and, if necessary, seek further advice before entering any contract.
+Take great care, and, if necessary, seek further advice before entering into any contract.

-The VOA have published a guide on the GOV.UK website to inform customers on factors to consider when choosing a business rates agent.
+The HMRC Valuation Office have published a guide on the GOV.UK website to inform customers on factors to consider when choosing a business rates agent.